 The hazard warning flashers provide additional safety when the vehicle must be stopped on the side of the roadway and presents a possible hazard to other motorists.
 When the flashers are on, it serves as a warning to other drivers.

-See your chassis manual for instructions on activating, operating, and canceling hazard warning flashers.
+Refer to the chassis manual provided in your InfoCase for instructions on activating, operating, and canceling hazard warning flashers.

 BATTERY BOOST SWITCH